srobo/style/_sections/2_logo.md

 #### In Context

 * The logo must not be used to impersonate Student Robotics.
-Student Robotics is registered charity 1163168 in England and Wales.
+Student Robotics is a registered charity 1163168 in England and Wales.

 * The logo shouldn't imply any sort of relationship, or endorsement, of anything unless you've received written confirmation from the Student Robotics PR team.